MartineauUK/wireguard/README.md

                    Terminates remote peer 'client' 'wg13'
     S50wireguard   stop 1
                    Terminates local peer 'server' 'wg21'
+    S50wireguard   stop
+                   Terminates ALL ACTIVE peers (wg1* and wg2*) S50wireguard   starts
+                   Initialises ALL peers (wg1* and wg2*) defined in the configuration file where Auto=Y or Auto=P

 and if the install is successful, there should now be simple aliases